zappala/cedarhills-blog/content/candidate-questions.md

   when it is clear in the city codes and plans that much of the land was planned for less intense.
 This is why I am not for the current proposal.

+**Ben Bailey**: High density housing does not meet the spirit or guidelines of our current commercial zone ordinance.
+I believe in property owners rights, but they ne to comply with the city ordnances.

 ## Question 4